'Mission accomplished' as Portugal passes last bailout review

 Experts from the 'troika' - the European Commission, the European Central Bank and International Monetary Fund - finished their review on Thursday after a two-week visit to Lisbon.

-"The programme remains on track to be concluded, following completion of this final review," the troika said in a statement.
-"The programme has put the Portuguese economy on a path towards sound public finances, financial stability and competitiveness."
+"The program remains on track to be concluded, following completion of this final review," the troika said in a statement.
+"The program has put the Portuguese economy on a path towards sound public finances, financial stability and competitiveness."

 BEWARE "COMPLACENCY"